EMA Trading Strategy: How to Use Moving Average Crossovers for Stocks and Crypto

 The primary entry trigger in the Eaglizer system is the EMA 8 crossing above the EMA 34.
 Here’s what it means and why it works:

-- The EMA 8 tracks very recent price momentum — the last 8 candles weighted to recent closes.
+• The EMA 8 tracks very recent price momentum.

-- The EMA 34 tracks medium-term momentum — smoothed enough to filter out noise, fast enough to matter.
+• The EMA 34 tracks medium-term momentum — smoothed enough to filter out noise.

-- When the EMA 8 crosses above the EMA 34, it signals that short-term momentum is accelerating beyond medium-term momentum.
-Buyers are taking control.
+• When the EMA 8 crosses above the EMA 34, buyers are taking control.

-- When the EMA 8 crosses below the EMA 34, it signals the opposite — momentum is shifting to the downside.
+• When the EMA 8 crosses below the EMA 34, momentum is shifting down.

 On its own, this crossover is useful.
 But used in isolation, it generates too many false signals.
 That’s why the Eaglizer system stacks filters on top of it.